MaverickPoly/python-pygame-practice/README.md

     - A program that counts frames, and displays the current frame count.
 11. **Paddle and Ball:**
     - A simple game where a paddle moves left and right, and a ball bounces off of the screen edges, and the paddle.
-12. **Clickable Buttons:**
+12. **Clickable Button:**
-    - Create buttons that change color or trigger an event when clicked.
+    - Create button that change color or trigger an event when clicked.
 13. **Simple Sprite Animation:**
     - Make a sprite animate through a few image frames.
 14. **Scrolling Background:**